Are we ready to work from home?

 – Self-discipline (the fridge is just 10 steps away.
 So is the bed!)

-– Time management (knowing when to get up and turn off)
+– Time management (knowing when to get up and when to turn off)

-– Tech-savvy (no more Chimz from IT to show you how to attach a report)
+– Tech-savvy (no more Chimz from IT to show you how to attach a report to an email)

 – Communication skills (typing out your thoughts succinctly into an email)